 In keeping with the rapid expanding knowledge base in genetics, the research and clinical practice of members of the discipline is both diverse and constantly changing.

-Members of the discipline make contributions in the areas of molecular medicine, immunogenetics, craniofacial genetics, inborn errors of metabolism in children, genetic skeletal disorders, genetics in cancer, genetic neurological disorders and SNP association studies in the context of complex disease.
+Members of the discipline make contributions in the areas of molecular medicine, immunogenetics, craniofacial genetics, inborn errors of metabolism in children and adults, genetic skeletal disorders, genetics in cancer, genetic neurological disorders and SNP association studies in the context of complex disease.

 Each clinical school is developing its own network of teachers and researchers.